dtcc-platform/dtcc-docs/website/docs/development.md

 In addition to this, DTCC Platform uses `kebab-case` for naming API endpoints, branches and scripts.
 For JSON `camelCase` is used.

+Scripts and binaries that are installed on the system should be named `dtcc-foo-bar`.
+Scripts that are *not* installed on the system (typicall small utility scripts) should be named `foo-bar` (without `dtcc-`).

 ## Git practices

 DTCC Platform uses the following Git practices: